Mydayyy/ThisWarOfMineUnpacker/README.md

 You can modify the unpacked files and even add new files (e.g lua scripts).

+Due to the the architecture of the compressed files, we are not able to recover filenames.
+The compressed files only store a hash of the filename.
+Therefore, all decompressed files will have the name of the corresponding hash.

+The workaround for this is to log all file accesses of the game and save the hash and corresponding filename into a map, which the unpacker can use to translate the hash to a filename.

+Obviously, this will only translate filenames which were accessed by the game during the recording.
+A basic filemap is included, but it is far away from having all files.

+The filemap needs to be in the same directory as the executable.

 ### Compilation

 `cmake . && make`